Sainarendra21/Sainarendra21/README.md

 - 👋 Hi, I’m @Sainarendra21
-- 👀 I’m interested in ...web development
+- 👀 I’m interested in Full-Stack development
 - 🌱 I’m currently pursuing B.tech fourth year in Lendi Institute Of Engineering And Technology.
 - 📫 How to reach me ...https://www.linkedin.com/in/sainarendra/